calepayson/nature-of-code/README.md

 - width and height are environment variables that represent the window width and height.
 Super useful!
 Your IDE may complain about them being undefined.
   Tough tiddies, it'll get over it.
+- If prompted to use the map() function by the textbook use remap() instead. remap() takes a float and two tuples.
+The first tuple defines the starting range and the second defines the range to map the function to.
+- mouse_x, mouse_y, and mouse_is_pressed are useful environmental variables
+  when trying to take mouse input.